will-craig/ai-knowledge-assistant/README.md

 A vector Database as opposed to a standard rdb, uses vector indexes rather than specific values like an id.
 Which allows a fast nearest-neighbor search.
 Each record stores embeddings in a special vector column.
 The database builds an index optimized for neighbor queries.
 I.e. Like a phonebook that rather than being sorted alphabetically, arranges similar-sounding names to be clustered together to allow finding the closest matches.

 When a user searches we forward on their search term/query to the OpenAI llm once again to get its embedding / vector -  an query this vector against the existing ones in our database.
 Behind the scenes some fancy geometric math happens; fancy math like cosine similarity or Euclidean distance.
 And we return the top 3 results, based on their distance score.
 Simple really.

+## How to run
+Docker compose up from root